vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/create-wallet.md

 Use the following instructions in command line.
 Below, you'll see commands in the code blocks for each operating system.
 Copy those instructions and paste them into your command line interface.

 :::caution
-You must use Vega Wallet version 0.9.2 or newer to connect to the Vega mainnet.
-We recommend always using the latest released version of Vega Wallet.
+To use Vega mainnet on [version 0.47.6](https://explorer.vega.xyz/), we recommend using wallet version 0.13.1.
 :::

 :::info